 - A College Success Coach to design a college success plan and guide student through high school and transition into college.

-Students can contact their guidance counselors for additional information.
+Student online application open and are available here each fall but students can also contact their guidance counselors for additional information.

 How can I show my company’s support of Take Stock in Children Seminole?